-While nobody can actually predict the future, they are some clear trends in the predictive analytics market that are driven by the acquisitions that Salesforce has made in the market.
-Salesforce has an estimated 3.75 million users on their platforms – which mean they have more business per user data available than almost any company in the world.
+While nobody can predict the future, they are some clear trends in the predictive analytics market that are driven by the acquisitions that Salesforce has made in the market.
+Salesforce has an estimated 3.75 million users on their platforms – which means they have more business per user data available than almost any company in the world.
 This incredible amount of data allows for better machine learning by predictive analytics software.

 How Predictive Analysis Works